 And because you’re oblivious to it, three-year-old breastfeeding boy on the cover of Time, you simply have no say in the matter.
 If you could speak on your own behalf, maybe you'd tell Mom that you'd like to keep this breastfeeding thing a little private.
 (Local mall: Okay.
 3.4 million readers: Not so much.)
 Consider this: If I lived with an adult roommate, and posted compromising pictures of him or shared his annoying personal habits on Facebook, you think he’d have a problem with it?
 Of course he would.

-In one of my early “Pop Culture” columns in Babytalk, I asked my kids, then 6 and 4, what good advice I’ve given them thus far:
+In one of my early “Pop Culture” columns, I asked my kids, then 6 and 4, what good advice I’ve given them thus far:

 One evening, I asked my oldest son, Jackson, “What’s the most helpful thing I’ve ever told you?”
 Pause.
 “Go poop at school.”